-Written or digital statement of employment particulars
+Written statement of employment details

 - the name and place of residence of the employer and the employee

 - the usual working hours (per day or per week)

 - date when the employee joined the company